intel-analytics/ipex-llm/README.md

 Analytics Zoo provides a set of easy-to-use, high level pipeline APIs that natively support Spark DataFrames and ML Pipelines, autograd and custom layer/loss, trasnfer learning, etc.

 ### `nnframes`
 `nnframes` provides *native deep learning support in Spark DataFrames and ML Pipelines*, so that you can easily build complex deep learning pipelines in just a few lines, as illustracted below.
+(See more details [here](docs/docs/ProgrammingGuide/nnframes.md))

 1. Load images into DataFrames using `NNImageReader`
    ```